 Brainstorm is the Expository Writing Program's journal of student writing.
 All Expo students are invited to submit an essay from their Expostory Writing class for possible inclusion in Brainstorm.
 At the end of each term, a selection committee will choose 3-5 of these submissions and invite the authors to revise their essays for publicaton.

-The deadline to submit essays from Spring 2015 classes is Wednesday, May 13 at 12:00PM.
+The deadline to submit essays from Fall 2016 classes is Wednesday, December 21 at 12PM.

 Expository Writing at the University of Oklahoma

 The Expository Writing Program offers students the opportunity to sharpen their critical thinking, reading, and writing skills through the intensive examination of a particular topic.
 The defining feature of an Expo course is students’ collaboration with their instructors.

 Students who complete an Expo course will come away with the knowledge they’ll need to explore the wider academic world that the university has to offer and the skills they’ll need to make their voices heard within that world.